 - You decide together what you want to do and then communicate with the child's parent to get approval.
 We recommend that you keep a consistent schedule of outings and get together on a regular

 basis.
 Until your relationship is established the outings will also depend on the comfort level of the child's parents, the child and you.

 - Clinton Schools Youth Mentoring Program is strictly a school-based mentoring program.
 Mentors will not be taking their mentee on outings outsie of the program.

 - How much money should I spend?

-- The quality of time invested with your Little is more important than the amount of money you spend.
+- The quality of time invested with the child/youth is more important than the amount of money you spend.
 That’s why we don’t encourage spending a lot of money on your outings.
 The goal of the

-relationship is to help him see the world through a different lens so you can inspire him to become something he never thought possible.
-If you are going to spend money, we encourage you to seek out
+relationship is to help them see the world through a different lens so you can inspire them to become something they never thought possible.
+If you are going to spend money, we encourage you to seek

-low-cost activities, especially in the beginning.
+out low-cost activities, especially in the beginning.
 Shoot hoops at a local park, play a game together, or share that pizza that you were going to have for lunch anyway.
 If you need suggestions on

 - Can I bring my spouse, friend, or family member on outings?

 - In the beginning it’s important for you and the child to get to know each other.
 This can happen best on a one-to-one basis.
 However, over time it’s also valuable for the child to get to know the